dfraska-ftl/AugmentedAutoencoder/README.md

 pip install --user .
 ```

-2) Set Workspace path, consider to put this into your bash profile, will always be required
+2) Set Workspace path
+### Linux:
+Consider adding this to your bash profile
 ```bash
 export AE_WORKSPACE_PATH=/path/to/autoencoder_ws
 ```
+### Windows:
+   Edit your system environment variables to add the AE_WORKSPACE_PATH variable which points to the location where you want to store training results and configurations for AugmentedAutoencoder

 3) Create Workspace, Init Workspace (if installed locally, make sure .local/bin/ is in your PATH)
 ```bash